Andrehoi/INF200_Hoimyr_Kihle/README.md

 # INF200_Hoimyr_Kihle

-This is the exercise repository for the pair-programming assingment
+This is the exercise repository for the pair-programming assignment
-Sebastian Khile and Andreas Sandvik Hoimyr.
+Sebastian Khile and Andreas Sandvik Hoimyr